wpsafezone/safezone/README.md

 - IP Whitelisting and Blacklisting: Whitelist trusted IP addresses and blacklist malicious ones to enhance your site's security.
 - Additional Features: Additional security features to further enhance your site's protection. (https://wpsafezone.com/features/additional-features/)

+### Warning
+There is a PHP feature that you need to check for Safe Zone to work 100% successfully.
+You may need to check whether the ZIP extension is selected by entering the PHP Selector field in your server/hosting panel.
+If the tick is not selected, you must activate it by selecting it.
+Some servers/hostings keep this feature turned off as standard and manual action may be required.
+To see how and get support, you can visit here: [https://support.wpsafezone.com/docs/wp-safe-zone/getting-started/]

 # Installation

 1. Upload the plugin files to the `/wp-content/plugins/safezone` directory, or install the plugin through the WordPress plugins screen directly.